 Background: Response surface methodology is a unique tool for the optimization of

 Solid lipid Nanoparticles and Nanostructured lipid carriers by developing the relationship between

 dependent and independent variables and exploring their interactions.

 [NLC].
 In the design matrix, the independent variables chosen were the amount of Solid Lipid,

-Liquid Lipid, and Surfactant and

-dependent variables were Particle Size and Poly Dispersity Index.
+Liquid Lipid, and Surfactant and the dependent variables were Particle Size and Poly Dispersity Index.

-Result: The GEF-SLN under optimized conditions gave rise to Particle size (187.9 nm ± 1.15),
+Results: The GEF-SLN under optimized conditions gave rise to Particle size (187.9 nm ± 1.15),

 PDI (0.318 ± 0.006), %EE (95.38%±0.14), Zeta Potential (-8.75 mv ±0.18) and GEF-NLC under

 optimized conditions gave rise to Particle size (188.6 nm± 1.12), PDI (0.395± 0.004), %EE

 (97.46%± 0.33), Zeta Potential (-5.72 mv± 0.04) respectively.
 SEM of the Freeze-dried optimized

 lipidic carriers showed spherical particles.
 The in vitro experiments proved that Gefitinib in the lipidic

 Conclusion: This study showed that the response surface methodology could be efficiently applied

 for the modeling of GEF-SLN & GEF-NLC.